Ennis, Texas: Templeton-McCanless Historic District

-The Templeton-McCanless Residential Historic District is named in honor of two notable figures instrumental in the early development of the city, one of whom—Hix McCanless—was the architect for several early homes built in Ennis from the late 19th century to early 20th century.
+The Templeton-McCanless Residential Historic District is named in honor of two notable figures instrumental in the early development of the city, one of whom—Hix McCanless—was the architect for several early homes built in Ennis from the late 19th to early 20th centuries.
 Because of the city's economic boom and the general prosperity of the Gilded Age during this era, many of these early homes were built indulgently with ornate details and great levels of craftsmanship in adherence to the pre-modern architectural styles of the time—namely in the Neoclassical, American Craftsman, and Folk Victorian styles.
 However, many of these original homes were lost to neglect, demolition, fire, and careless renovation during the 20th century, precipitating the need to preserve the locally historic significance of those remaining.
 The historic district was created in 1986 after five years of grassroots efforts from the Ennis Heritage Society (now the Ennis Historical Society) and is now an officially registered district in the National Register of Historic Places dedicated to the protection and preservation of these homes.
 Today, dozens of homes are historically preserved in their original style.
 Some of the homes have been named after the architect of the house or the family name of its first residents.

+City Hall

+Ennis City Hall is the seat of municipal government of Ennis.
+It is located at 119 W. Brown Street.
+The current building was completed in 1950, and was listed on the National Register of Historic Places in 1986, and was also designated a Recorded Texas Historic Landmark in 1985.

+The building was designed in the Classical Revival style by Hix McCanless in 1950.

 Geography

 Ennis is in the northeastern region of Texas, in eastern Ellis County.
 Interstate 45 passes through the east side of the city, with access from Exits 247 through 255.
 I-45 leads north 35 mi to Dallas and south 205 mi to Houston.
 U.S. Route 287 curves around the south side of Ennis and leads northwest 15 mi to Waxahachie, the Ellis County seat.
 Texas State Highway 34 passes through the center of Ennis, leading northeast 26 mi to Kaufman and southwest 20 mi to Italy.
 Waco is 73 mi to the southwest.

-Ennis has a total area of 73.0 km2, of which 71.6 sqkm is land and 1.4 km2, or 1.85%, is water.
+Ennis has a total area of 73.0 km2, of which 71.6 sqkm is land and 1.4 km2, or 1.85 percent, is water.